-A study from the National Retail Federation reports that the average U.S. shopper is planning to spend $997.73 during this holiday season.
-And the overall spending is forecast to grow by at least 8.5% which would be the largest growth rate on record.
+A study from the National Retail Federation reports that U.S. shoppers are planning to spend an average of $833 on holiday-related items (gifts, decorations, food) this year.
+Overall spending is forecast to grow by at least 6% in 2022.

 Free or Cheap Gift Ideas

-If you’re planning to spend less money on presents for family and friends, you might be looking for some gift ideas that are special but not spendy.
-We asked our Instagram and Facebook followers for cheap (or free) gift alternatives and got these responses:
+If you’re planning to spend less money this year on presents for family and friends, you might be looking for some gift ideas that are special but not spendy.
+We asked our newsletter, Instagram and Facebook followers for cheap (or free) gift alternatives and got these responses:

 Send Holiday Cards